ZeroMeltdown/ISX-2250-Africa-Delete/README.md

 + A blocking plate can be used between the exhaust manifold and the egr cooler at its elbow joint if desired.
-The plate must be made of thick stainless and able to widthstand exhaust pressures in excess of 184 inhg (90 psig).
-Coolant flow through the egr cooler circuit must not be blocked so that coolant will move throught he rear half of the enigne properly.
+The plate must be made of thick stainless and able to withstand exhaust pressures in excess of 184 inhg (90 psig).
+Coolant flow through the egr cooler circuit must not be blocked so that coolant will move through the rear half of the engine properly.
 A 19mm (3/4") hose should replace the egr cooler coolant circuit if it is to be removed.
 A second plate can be installed at the egr mixing joint of the intake as well to prevent lag or leakage of boost pressure.